Kingdom of Benin: City walls

-it obtains captives, whom we buy at from 12 to 15 brass or copper manillas.

-Another description given around 1600, one hundred years after Pereira's description, is by the Dutch explorer Dierick Ruiters.

-Pereira's account of the walls is as follows:

 This city is about a league long from gate to gate; it has no wall but is surrounded by a large moat, very wide and deep, which suffices for its defence.

 The archaeologist Graham Connah suggests that Pereira was probably mistaken with his description by saying that there was no wall.
 Connah says, "[Pereira] considered that a bank of earth was not a wall in the sense of the Europe of his day."

+Another description given around 1600, one hundred years after Pereira's description, is by the Dutch explorer Dierick Ruiters.
 Ruiters' account of the walls is as follows:

-At the gate where I entered on horseback, I saw a very high bulwark, very thick of earth, with a very deep broad ditch, but it was dry, and full of high trees...
-That gate is a reasonable good gate, made of wood in their manner, which is to be shut, and there always there is watch holden.
+At the gate where I entered on horsebacke, I saw a very high Bulwarke, very thick of earth, with a very deepe broade ditch, but it was drie, and full of high trees. ...
+That Gate is a reasonable good Gate, made of wood after their manner, which is to be shut, and there alwayes there is watch holden.